kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/moonriver.md

 # Introduction

-In our earlier lessons, we explored how parachains in the Polkadot ecosystem are typically based on the Substrate framework or compatible with the Ethereum Virtual Machine (EVM).
+In previous lessons, we explored how parachains in the Polkadot ecosystem are typically based on the Substrate framework or compatible with the Ethereum Virtual Machine (EVM).
 Moonriver serves as an excellent example of a Substrate-based blockchain, offering compatibility with Ethereum's smart contracts and dApps.

 With Moonriver, developers can easily deploy existing Solidity smart contracts and dApp frontends on the Kusama network with minimal modifications.
 This unique compatibility sets Moonriver apart as a powerful tool for decentralized applications and cross-chain interoperability within the Polkadot ecosystem, making possible delivering tokens outside of Kusama network.